capham/capham.github.io/_posts/2025-05-03-blog-with-jekyll.md

 ---

-# 📝 Create Free Blog with Jekyll and GitHub Pages

 If you're looking to create a **fast**, **free**, and **customizable** blog without relying on third-party platforms, using **Jekyll** and **GitHub Pages** is a great option.
 This setup allows you to host a static site directly from a GitHub repository — no servers, no databases, and no monthly fees.

 ## 🚧 Basic Steps to Create Your Blog